Best AI Case Study Generators 2026: 7 Tested, 1 Winner

 If you're here because you need to ship more case studies, the question isn't "which AI tool writes the best prose?"
 The question is "what's actually stopping me from shipping case studies today?"

-If the bottleneck is getting customers to participate: StoryVoice is the only tool in the category built for that, and it's an unfair comparison — we're solving a different problem than the other seven.
+If the bottleneck is getting customers to participate: StoryVoice is the only tool in the category built for that.
+The others don't conduct interviews.
+They are downstream tools that arrive after the hard part.

 If you're unsure which bottleneck is yours: look at how many case studies your team published last quarter.
 If the answer is "fewer than we'd hoped," it's almost certainly a participation problem, not a writing problem.